 Adam Bender, MD

-Adam Bender is a Board Certified Neurologist and an Associate Clinical Professor at The Mount Sinai School of Medicine, where he has been a faculty member since 1975.
+Adam Bender is a Board Certified Neurologist and an Associate Clinical Professor at Icahn School of Medicine at Mount where he has been a faculty member since 1975.
 He is also an attending neurologist at the Lenox Hill Hospital.
 After receiving his medical degree from the Columbia University College of Physicians & Surgeons, he did an internship and residency in internal medicine at the Columbia University service at the Harlem Hospital Center followed by residency training in neurology at the Columbia University New York Neurological Institute.
 He then was a Clinical Associate at the National Institutes of Health, Medical Neurology Branch.
 His clinical interests include general neurology, neuromuscular diseases, myasthenia gravis, and polymyositis.
 He is a strong proponent of using exercise to prevent and treat many musculoskeletal injuries.

 Elliot Fishbein, PT

 Elliot Fishbein is a Physical Therapist specializing Functional Manual Therapy here in New York City.
 After receiving his Bachelors degree from the University of Maryland at College Park, he went on to receive his Physical Therapy degree from SUNY Stony Brook.
 He has since completed certification programs in Functional Manual Therapy, Proprioceptive Neuromuscular Facilitation (PNF) and Vestibular Rehabilitation.
 He is also certified as an Orthopedic Clinical Specialist with the American Physical Therapy Association and has completed his Fellowship with the American Academy of Orthopedic and Manual Physical Therapy.
-In addition to working in private practice, he is adjunct faculty at the Long Island University School of Physical Therapy and associate faculty with the Institute of Physical Art.
+In addition to working in private practice, he is on clinical faculty at New York University and associate faculty with the Institute of Physical Art.
 In his spare time Elliot enjoys biking, playing basketball, playing guitar and spending time with his wife and daughter.

 Mark Klion, MD